Thermic effect of food (TEF)

 TEF is the energy the body expends to digest, absorb, metabolize, and store nutrients after consuming food.
 It represents the 'energy cost' of the food consumed.

-The thermic effect of food is the "cost" your body pays to digest, absorb, and utilize the food you eat.
+The thermic effect of food is the 'cost' your body pays to digest, absorb, and utilize the food you eat.
 Think of it as a calorie tax.
 Not all calories are created equal when it comes to this tax.
 Here's how I explain the differences to my clients without getting bogged down in textbook definitions.

 Protein: The Metabolic "Heavy Lifting"

 Proteins are the most expensive to process.
 Their amino acids are linked in complex chains that the body must "break down" (an energy-requiring process), then transport and assemble into new muscle fibers or convert to glucose if needed.
-This process is so energy-intensive that between 20% and 30% of the calories in the lean chicken breast or fish you eat are actually burned just metabolizing them.
+This process is so energy-intensive that between 20% and 30% of the calories in lean chicken breast or fish you eat are actually burned just metabolizing them.

 Energy Cost: